-The links above provide additional information about many of USM’s efforts in mitigating the impact of COVID-19 in our community, as well as how the school continues to provide an exceptional educational experience for all students.
+The links above provide additional information about many of USM’s efforts in mitigating the impact of COVID-19 in our community, as well as how the school continues to provide an exceptional educational experience for all students during the 2021–22 school year.
 The spirit of the community is strong, and the systems in place at USM have kept the school community safe.
 Please continue to support USM as we work together to navigate the ongoing challenges presented by the COVID-19 virus.

 Do you have additional questions regarding the school’s COVID-19 protocols, learning modes, or other things related to the school’s operations during the pandemic?
 If so, please email your questions or comments to firstname.lastname@example.org.